72nd Street station (Second Avenue Subway): Station layout

 The 72nd Street station is served by Q trains at all times, some N trains during rush hours, and one northbound R train during the AM rush hours.
+The station is between 86th Street to the north and Lexington Avenue–63rd Street to the south.
 It has two tracks and an island platform.
 The station is built so that it is more wide open than most other underground subway stations in the system, like other Second Avenue Subway stations but unlike existing New York City Subway stations.
-Due to its openness, the station was likened to a Washington Metro station by Dr. Michael Horodniceanu, President of MTA Capital Construction.
-The platform is approximately 99 feet (30 m) below ground, making it the deepest of the 3 stations built under phase 1.
+Due to its openness, the station was likened to a Washington Metro station by Michael Horodniceanu, President of MTA Capital Construction.
+The deep-level platform is approximately 99 feet (30 m) below ground, making it the deepest of the three stations built under phase 1.
 The platform for the 72nd Street station, like the other Second Avenue Subway stations, is 27.8 ft wide.
+As with other stations on the first phase of the Second Avenue Subway, it was designed and engineered by a joint venture of Arup and AECOM.

 The station has air-cooling systems to make it at least 10 F-change cooler than other subway stations during the summer.
 This requires the station to have large ventilation and ancillary buildings, rather than traditional subway grates.
 The station is also compliant with current fire codes, whereas most existing stations are not.
 Additionally, the station is waterproofed with concrete liners and fully drained.
 In early plans, the Second Avenue Subway was supposed to have platform screen doors to assist with air-cooling, energy savings, ventilation, and track safety, but this plan was scrapped in 2012 as cost-prohibitive.
 According to an internal study prepared for the MTA in 2020, the 72nd Street station could theoretically accommodate half-height platform edge doors.
 Full-height platform screen doors would be possible but would necessitate the installation of structural bracing and relocation of several mechanical systems.